-Standards То pics and Objectives 3.MD.5 A Foundations for Understanding Area Foundations fo or Understanding Area 4 3.MD.6 3.MD.7 Lesson 1: Understand area as an attribute of plane figures.
+Standards То opics and Objectives 3.MD.5 Α Foundations for Understanding Area 3.MD.6 3.MD.7 Lesson 1: Understand area as an attribute of plane figures.
 3.IVID./ Lesson 2: Decompose and recompose shapes to compare areas.
-Lesson 3: Model tiling with centimeter and inch unit squares as to measure area.
-Model tiling with centimeter and inch unit squares as a strategy to measure area.
+Lesson 3: Model tiling with centimeter and inch unit squares as a strategy to measure area.
 Lesson 4: Relate side lengths with the number of tiles on a side.
-3.MD.5 В Concepts of A rea Measurement 4 3.MD.6 3.MD.7a Lesson 5: Form rectangles by tiling with unit squares to make arrays.
-3.MD.7b 3.MD.7d Lesson 6: Draw rows and columns to determine the area of a rectangle given an incomplete array.
+3.MD.5 В Concepts of Ar ea Measurement 4 3.MD.6 Lesson 5: Form rectangles by tiling with unit squares to make arrays.
+3.MD.7a 3.MD.7b 3.MD.7d Lesson 6: Draw rows and columns to determine the area of a rectangle given an incomplete array.
 Lesson 7: Interpret area models to form rectangular arrays.
-Lesson 8: Find the area of a rectangle through multiplication of the side lengths. ssessment: Topics A-B (assessment 1 day, return 1⁄2 day, rfurther applications 1⁄2 day) 2 3.MD.5 С Arithmetic Pro perties Using Area Models 3 3.MD.7a Lesson 9: Analyze different rectangles and reason about their area.
+Lesson 8: Find the area of a rectangle through multiplication of the side lengths. ssessment: Topics A-B (assessment 1 day, return 1⁄2 day, further applications 1⁄2 day) 2 3.MD.5 С Arithmetic Pro perties Using Area Models 3 3.MD.7a Lesson 9: Analyze different rectangles and reason about their area.
 3.MD.7b 3.MD.7c 3.MD.7d Lesson 10: Apply the distributive property as a strategy to find the total area of a large rectangle by adding two products.
 Lesson 11: Demonstrate the possible whole number side lengths of rectangles with areas of 24, 36, 48, or 72 square units using the associative property.